-3. The matters set out in paragraphs 1 - 2 constitute misconduct and / or
+3. The matters set out in paragraphs 1 - 2 constitute misconduct and / or lack of competence.

-4. By reason of your misconduct and/or lack of competence your fitness to
+4. By reason of your misconduct and/or lack of competence your fitness to practise is impaired.

 1. The Panel was aware that written notice of these proceedings was posted by first class post to the Registrant at his registered address on 12 December 2018.
 Notice was also served by email.
 The Panel was shown documents which established both the fact of the service and the identity of the Registrant’s registered address and also of his email address.
 In these circumstances the Panel accepted that proper service of the notice had been effected in accordance with the rules.